NiuTrans/NiuTrans.NMT/README.md

 * Framework agnostic.
 It supports various models trained with other tools, e.g., fairseq models.

 ## Recent Updates
 November 2021: Released the code of our submissions to the [WMT21 efficiency task](http://statmt.org/wmt21/efficiency-task.html).
-We speed up the inference by 3 times on the GPU (up to 250k words/s with an NVIDIA A100)!
+We speed up the inference by 3 times on the GPU (up to 250k words/s on a single NVIDIA A100 GPU card)!

 December 2020: Added support for the training of [DLCL](https://arxiv.org/abs/1906.01787) and [RPR Attention](https://arxiv.org/abs/1803.02155)